Dawit Kebede: Exile and return

-In October 2014, after two years in the U.S., Dawit announced his decision to hand over his asylum papers and return home, saying that, while he had reasonable grounds to flee, the problems were "not insurmountable" in hindsight.
-He added that the difficulty of doing journalistic work from abroad was the main deciding factor.
-He continued to manage the Awramba Times after his return to Ethiopia and, as of 2020, had become popular on Twitter, posting on topics related to the Tigray War, such as ethnic profiling of Tigrayans; Tigrayan refugees being stopped from fleeing to Sudan; and Abiy Ahmed's mischaracterisation of the refugees' demographics.
+Tigray war was one of the challenging moments for Dawit Kebede.
+He used to continuously disclose News and information on Awramba Times' official youtube channel (100k plus subscribers) and on his social media platforms such as Twitter, (79K followers) and on his verified personal facebook account (250k followers) on these platforms his main topics were related to ethnic profiling of Tigrayans; Tigrayan refugees being stopped from fleeing to Sudan; and Abiy Ahmed's mischaracterisation of the refugees' demographics.
 On 30 November 2020, Dawit was detained at a restaurant in Addis Ababa for publishing "false information" and damaging the government's image.
 He was ordered to appear in court on 2 December and 15 December.
 On his first court date, he was accused of "disseminating inaccurate information, inciting violence, and attempting to violate the constitution", and the police were granted permission to hold him for 13 days while the investigation continued.
 The second date saw him accused of working with opposition media that aligned with the Tigray People's Liberation Front, spreading false information through social media and inciting violence on his Twitter page.
 The police were allowed to keep him in custody for 10 more days.
 His next court date was set for 10 January 2021.
+After repeated court appearances, the judge granted his release on a 50,000 ETB bail on January 29, 2021.

+Immediately following his release, Dawit returned to his professional duties.
+One of his notable early works was an exclusive interview with the Ethiopian Human Rights Chief Commissioner, Daniel Bekelle (PhD).
+In this interview, Dawit challenged the commissioner on the organization's response to widespread atrocities in Tigray following the outbreak of the war, including mass killings in Axum, Mariam Dengelat, and other areas.

+Focusing primarily on human rights and accountability, Dawit also interviewed former U.S. Ambassador to Ethiopia David Shinn regarding the U.S. government’s perceived reluctance to address the atrocities in Tigray.